tukangcode/SFT-ID/README.md

 For issues, suggestions, or contributions:
 - Create an issue on GitHub
-- Contact the developer directly
+- Contact the developer directly at reddit (check my github profile)

 ## Credits